 "Walang Iwanan," (Ruth, The Moabitess Story)

-How many times have you cried because the ones closest to your heart have disappointed you and left you feeling hurt?
-Your spouse, parents, family, or friends were supposed to be there for you when you were at your weakest, yet they abandoned you just when you needed them the most (as the song goes).
+How many times have you cried because the people closest to your heart disappointed you and left you wounded?
+Your spouse, parents, family, or friends, the very ones who were meant to stand by you in your weakest moments, were nowhere to be found.
+Instead of offering comfort, they turned away, leaving you alone "just when you needed them most," just as the song goes.

 So, do you wish to have someone like Ruth?

-If you have Jesus in your life, you are better off.
+-AND- If you have Jesus in your life, you are far better off.

-If Jesus is all you have, then you've got more than enough!❤
+And if Jesus is all you have, then you have more than enough♥️

 Comments